 The nearly 1.3 million mothers of very young children (ages 3 and under) who work as cashiers, personal care aides, maids, restaurant servers, and in other demanding low-wage jobs face particular challenges as breadwinners and caregivers.
 For the children who depend on their income, the first three years of life are especially critical due to the rapid brain development and skill formation that occur during this time.
 But low-wage work often makes it exceptionally difficult for parents to meet their children’s basic needs, and parents in these jobs struggle to find and afford safe, secure—much less high-quality—child care.
 More broadly, the very nature of low-wage jobs and the accompanying financial insecurity can create tremendous stress for parents, which can affect their relationships with their children as well as the home environment and put their children at risk of falling behind even before they enter school.

-- Download the issue brief: Nearly One in Five Working Mothers of Very Young Children Work in Low-Wage Jobs.
+- Download the report: Nearly One in Five Working Mothers of Very Young Children Work in Low-Wage Jobs

 - View the interactive map: Mothers of Very Young Children in Low-Wage Occupations, State by State

-Many mothers of very young children work in low-wage jobs—including jobs as cashiers, personal care aides, maids, and restaurant servers—and are facing precisely these challenges.
 Working mothers with very young children are more likely than workers overall to be in low-wage jobs.
-More than half of mothers who have very young children and work in low-wage jobs are raising children on their own; half are working full time; and over one-third are poor.
-They are disproportionately African-American or Hispanic.
+More than half of mothers who have very young children and work in low-wage jobs are raising children on their own; four in ten are working full time; and nearly one-third are poor.
+They are disproportionately Black, Latina, and immigrant women.
 They are also less likely to have a college education than workers overall.